RhettRoseman/silly-snake/README.md

-# silly-snake
-ROCK PAPER SCISSORS GAME
+# ROCK PAPER SCISSORS GAME
 ## IF you are prompted too write R, P, or S.
 ## THEN type R, P, or S in prompt
 ## IF you type R, P, or S